openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 When Cluster API MachineSets are authoritative, if a MachineAPI MachineSet exists, the controller will synchronise the MachineSet and InfrastructureTemplate onto the Machine API MachineSet.
 Since the Machine API MachineSet represents a superset of the Cluster API resources (for supported features), there should be no errors converting in this direction.
+When newer features are leveraged in Cluster API MachineSets, backwards conversion will not be possible and the `Synchronized` condition will be updated to represent this.

 Machines by default will be managed by the same API group controllers as the MachineSet that created them.
 Therefore, when the Cluster API MachineSet is authoritative, new Machines created by it, will be managed by the Cluster API by default.